jackjliew/ai-openscale/connect-other.md

   In this example, `"personal”` and `“camping”` are the possible classes, and the scores in each scoring output are assigned to both classes.
 If the prediction probabilities are missing, bias detection will work, but auto-debias will not.

-  The above scoring output should be accessible from a live scoring endpoint which {{site.data.keyword.aios_short}} could call over REST.
-For AzureML, SageMaker, and WML, {{site.data.keyword.aios_short}} directly connects to the native scoring endpoints, (so you don’t have to worry about implementing the scoring spec)
+  The preceding scoring output should be accessible from a live scoring endpoint which {{site.data.keyword.aios_short}} could call over REST.
+For AzureML, SageMaker, and {{site.data.keyword.pm_full}}, {{site.data.keyword.aios_short}} directly connects to the native scoring endpoints, (so you don’t have to worry about implementing the scoring spec)

 ### Next steps
 {: #co-next}